GoogleCloudPlatform/terraform-gcp-datadog-integration/README.md

 This Terraform module streamlines the entire process to  **Integrate Google Cloud Platform to Datadog for Log collection**, eliminating the manual work and effort outlined in the official [guide](https://docs.datadoghq.com/integrations/google_cloud_platform/#log-collection).
 The module simplify integration, accelerates implementation, and addresses essential security considerations for a successful observability strategy.

-While this module provides substantial security enhancements, it's essential to note that in highly sensitive or private Google Cloud environments, additional layers of security and design principles should be thoughtfully applied to uphold the highest standards of data protection (e.g. Utilize a bucket for TF state backup and encryption, egress traffic flow evaluation, apply the module across various folders, etc).
+While this module provides substantial security foundational principles, it's essential to note that in highly sensitive or production Google Cloud environments, additional layers of security and design principles should be thoughtfully analyzed and applied to uphold the highest standards of data protection and security principles (e.g. Utilize a bucket for TF state backup and encryption, egress traffic flow analysis, apply the module across various folders, disruption analysis etc).

+These deployment scripts are provided as is, without warranty.
+See [Copyright & License](https://github.com/googlecloudplatform/terraform-gcp-datadog-integration/blob/main/LICENSE).

 ## Solution diagram